Services » DNA Microinjection

 It is well understood that many factors can affect the production efficiency of transgenic mice.
 Such factors include:

 - Successful pregnancies: although every transfer promises a certain number of pups, that number may vary greatly due to embryo death in utero.
-This lethality may be closely associated with the type of DNA construct used.
+This lethality may in certain settings be related to the type of DNA construct used.

-For investigators who wish to examine DNA integration and expression in transgenic embryos, we can provide similar DNA injection schedule for a fee of $1,240.00.
-We will inject 150 eggs, transfer the developing embryos into foster females, and arrange with the project scientist to receive the pregnant females on the assigned date.
-We would still need to receive a report on the number of embryos harvested from each female, and the frequency of transgenics among them.
+For investigators who wish to examine DNA integration and expression in founder transgenic embryos, we can provide similar DNA injection schedule for a reduced fee.
+We will inject 150 eggs, transfer the developing embryos into foster females, and arrange with the project scientist to receive the pregnant females on the assigned gestational date.
+We would still need to receive a report on the number of embryos harvested from each female and the frequency of transgenics among them to monitor our quality control.

 In general terms, the investigator must prepare the DNA to be injected and assume responsibility for screening and care of the weaned animals.
-Specifically, in order to provide you with this service, it is requested that you:
+Specifically, in order to provide you with this service, it is requested that the investigator:

-- Provide the facility with a high-quality DNA preparation of your construct with documentation of its purity and an estimate of its concentration (The recommended protocol for DNA preparation can be found in the Appendix.)
+- Provide the facility with a high-quality DNA preparation of your construct with documentation of its purity and an estimate of its concentration (The recommended protocol for DNA preparation can be found in the “Protocols” page.)

-- You can have the core screen the tail biopsies at no added cost by providing PCR primers as well as negative and positive control samples.
+- The investigator can have the core screen the tail biopsies at no added cost by providing PCR primers as well as negative and positive control samples.

 - Undertake the care of the potential transgenic pups submitted to the project scientist.
 These mice can no longer reenter the barrier colony.
 It is the responsibility of the individual investigator to arrange for animal housing.